Aramco to cut capital spending over coronavirus; 2019 profits plunge

 In recent weeks, Riyadh has announced that it is ramping up production in an oil price war with Russia that has sent global prices plunging and contributed to the coronavirus rout on international financial markets.

-The company said it expects capital spending for 2020 to be between $25 billion (20.38 billion pounds) and $30 billion in light of current market conditions and recent commodity price volatility, compared to $32.8 billion in 2019.
+The company said it expects capital spending for 2020 to be between $25 billion and $30 billion in light of current market conditions and recent commodity price volatility, compared to $32.8 billion in 2019.

 Aramco has already taken steps to "rationalize" its planned 2020 capital spending, CEO Amin Nasser said in a statement.